Timothy Villagomez: Lieutenant governor

-Scandal
+Criminal conviction

 In August 2008, Villagomez was indicted on felony charges relating to the misuse of government funds.
 On April 24, 2009, he was found guilty along with former Commerce Secretary James A. Santos and his wife Joaquina V. Santos (Villagomez's sister) relating to a scheme to defraud the Commonwealth Utilities Corp. through needless purchases of a de-scaling chemical called Rydlyme.
 Awaiting sentencing on July 28, 2009, Villagomez tendered his resignation on April 24.

 Sentencing

 Villagomez's sentencing was delayed until August 5, 2009, at which time he was sentenced to 87 months in federal prison.
 He was sent to the Federal Correctional Institution at Phoenix, Arizona.
 His brother-in-law, Santos, and his wife were sentenced to 78 months.
 The case was appealed to the U.S. Court of Appeals for the Ninth Circuit.
 Villagomez was later transferred to the U.S. Penitentiary at Tucson, Arizona with a release date of June 23, 2017.

 In December 2012, the Ninth Circuit vacated Villagomez's sentence citing a mistake in calculation.
 On June 12, 2013, Villagomez was resentenced to 108 months, an increase of 21 months from the original.

 Villagomez began his term of supervised release on June 24, 2017, in the District of Idaho.
 At Villagomez’s request, his supervision was transferred to the U.S. Probation Office for the NMI, and is set to expire on June 23, 2020.